jasontbradshaw/gapbuffer/README.md

 Leaving us with `hello there!`.

+When the content to be inserted is larger than the gap, the gap is expanded and the existing content is moved further down the buffer.

-The `gapbuffer` class handles all of this internally, so all a user has to do is use it like one would use the `array` module.
+The `gapbuffer` class handles this manipulation internally, so all a user has to do is use it like one would use the `array` module.
 Inserts and deletes that are near the same location should show near linear behavior on the length of the inserted content, as long as the content doesn't exceed the average size of the gap.